How can I prepare for a first appointment with a prescriber?

 - “I feel anxious a lot; I’ve noticed that people are following me.”

-Create a list of questions to ask about working together.
-Some possible questions to ask a potential prescriber could include:
+- Create a list of questions to ask about working together.
+Some possible questions to ask a are:

 - Have you worked with people similar to me?
 For how long?